 Maybe one teammate.
 Maybe several.
 Or maybe you do it by yourself, we don't know, we're not your dad.
 Regardless you'll need a shit car.
 Or a rental.
 Or a motorcycle.
 Or, maybe you've converted a bus into a pirate ship, a food truck into a karaoke machine, or turned your pickup into a mobile egg cannon.
-These things have happened.
-These things were glorious.

 Rule 1: You must provide your odometer at the start and finish line